Imagine your instagram feed.

 Over the past year, influencer marketing has skyrocketed in popularity.
-No matter the brand or industry, businesses are reaching out
+No matter the brand or industry, businesses are

 to social media moguls to help promote their products and services online, increasing their reach tenfold.
 So how exactly are brand finding the perfect Instagram influencers, and why are they proving to be so successful?

 WHAT IS INFLUENCER MARKETING?

 Before diving into why influencers are so successful, let’s talk about what influencer marketing is.
 In a sense, it is the new celebrity endorsement, however, not all influencers are celebrities.
 In fact, many influencers are niche industry thought leaders, who’ve amassed large, dedicated followings on social media.
 You may have heard of them being referred to as “social media famous.”

 Perhaps a better definition of influencer marketing is paid word-of-mouth, which indicates why influencer marketing works so well.
 Nearly

 of consumers said word-of-mouth recommendations are a key factor in their purchasing decisions.
 So how do brands pick the perfect influencer?

 Through careful selection, brands and their marketing agencies hand-pick social media’s most successful accounts and pay them to promote their products in a more subtle way than advertisements and

 .
 More specifically, brands pay influencers to post photos with their products, so that the post doesn’t appear as a sponsored ad in followers’ feeds, but rather, as a less obvious, more natural-looking advertisement.